What Are Long Tail Keywords and How to Find Them

 6 reasons to focus on long tail keywords

-Low competition Most people researching keywords for their pages try to catch the big (volume) fish, in general this is the best way to get more impressions from search results.
+Most people researching keywords for their pages try to catch the big (volume) fish, in general this is the best way to get more impressions from search results.
 If you’re an established brand with a seasoned domain name, this can be an option for you.
 But as a small business owner with a fresh new site, it may be slightly harder to take on that challenge.
 In essence, SEO is a like a big game of ‘Shoots and Ladders’ in which people are constantly competing against each other.
 But the game changes when there are much less players involved.
 Because long tail keywords have a lower amount of monthly searches (sometimes this can even be 0), they are much easier to rank for.
-This is exactly why they are such a great find that can seriously be taken advantage of.
+This SEO faq is exactly why long tail keywords are such a great find that can seriously be taken advantage of.
 Game on!

 For example, queries in the same format such as: “what kind of dog is right for me” or “what should I have for lunch” are gaining more traction than ever.
 Along with more personalization comes a notable increase in keyword length.
 People on search want answers as fast as possible, without putting too much effort into getting them.
 Therefore, by simply lengthening their query, they know they’ll find the best and most relevant answer.
 All the more reason for you to focus on these babies.